Nottingham bars to give women night off amid spiking reports

 Officers will be stepping up patrols in the city centre over the weekend, and said there would be more searches at clubs.

-Ezra Watson, manager of Six Barrel Drafthouse, said: "Following the sad news, as a group of managers we've decided to show our support to the campaign.
+Ezra Watson, manager of Six Barrel Drafthouse in Hockley, said: "Following the sad news, as a group of managers we've decided to show our support to the campaign.

 "We've swapped shifts so all our female members of staff can stay in and show their support.